Kuching: Air

 Kuching International Airport (KCH) (ICAO Code: WBGG) is the main gateway for air passengers.
 The airport's history dates back to the 1940s and today the airport has undergone and is still undergoing many major redevelopments.
 The airport terminal is listed as the fourth busiest airport in Malaysia according to total passenger movements in 2013.
 Since 2009, the airport has grown rapidly with an increasing number of passengers and aircraft movement.
-It is the secondary hub for Malaysia Airlines and AirAsia while becoming the third hub for MASWings, which serves flights to smaller towns and rural areas in East Malaysia.
-It will soon become the main operating hub for AirBorneo which is set to operate in 2026.
+It is currently the main hub for AirBorneo (formerly known as MASwings), which also serves flights to smaller towns and rural areas in East Malaysia.
+It also acts as a secondary hub for Malaysia Airlines and AirAsia.

 Other utilities

 Courts of law and legal enforcement

 The current court complex is located in Petra Jaya.
 It contains the High Court, Sessions Court, and the Magistrate Court.
 Another courts of Syariah and native were also located in the city.
 The Sarawak Police Contingent Headquarters is located in Badruddin Street.
 There is only one district headquarters in the city, which is the Kuching District police headquarters located in Simpang Tiga Road.
 Kuching Prison Complex is located in Puncak Borneo Street.
 Temporary lock-ups or prison cells are found in most police stations around the city.